 Then there are the bars that don’t have a lot of added sugar.
 Some of these are in the 3-6g of sugar range which is so much better.
 BUT, along with everything else that’s “good” for you these days, they come at a pretty steep price.
 We are talking over $1 per bar for some.

 Plus these no bake protein bars are quick and easy to make!
-The hardest part is waiting for them to cool and harden before consuming.
+The hardest part is waiting for them to cool and harden before consuming them.
 What’s even better, these bars cost roughly around $0.20 per bar.
-That more than 1/4 of the cost of those store bought bars!
+That more than 1/4 of the cost of those store-bought bars!
 I call that a win.

 - 2 tsp honey

 - 1 cup vanilla whey protein powder